William de Braose, 1st Lord of Bramber: Land disputes

 Braose built a bridge at Bramber and demanded tolls from ships travelling further along the river to the busy port at Steyning.
 The monks challenged this, and they also disputed Braose's right to bury people in the churchyard of his new church of Saint Nicholas at Bramber, demanding the burial fees for themselves, despite the church's having been built to serve the castle and not the town.
 The monks then produced forged documents to defend their position and were unhappy with the failure of their claim on Hastings, which was very similar.
-They claimed the same freedoms and land tenure in Hastings as King Edward had given them at Steyning.
+They claimed the same freedoms and land tenure in Hastings as King Edward the Confessor had given them at Steyning.
 On a technicality, King William was bound to uphold all rights and freedoms held by the abbey before King Edward's death, but the monks had already been expelled ten years before that.
 William wanted to hold Hastings for himself for strategic reasons, and he ignored the problem until 1085, when he confirmed the abbey's claims to Steyning but compensated it for its claims at Hastings with land in the manor of Bury, near Pulborough in Sussex.
 In 1086 King William called his sons, barons and bishops to court (the last time an English king presided personally, with his full court, to decide a matter of law) to settle the Steyning disputes, which took a full day.
 The result was that the abbey won over William de Braose, forcing him to curtail his bridge tolls, to give up various encroachments onto the abbey's lands, including a farmed rabbit warren, a park, 18 burgage tenements, a causeway, and a channel used to fill his moat.
 Braose also had to organise a mass exhumation of all Bramber's dead, the bodies being transferred to the abbey's churchyard of Saint Cuthman's in Steyning.